-Certain sports are just better with a chill in the air and snow on the ground.
-Candice Dunkin, MS, LAT, ATC, manager athletic training, Parkview Sports Medicine, concludes our series on the benefits of some of America’s most revered winter activities with a look at the popular downhill pastime that requires fresh powder, an engaged core and plenty of balance: snowboarding.
+The Winter Games have us feeling motivated to try something new.
+Candice Dunkin, MS, LAT, ATC, manager athletic training, Parkview Sports Medicine, shares her thoughts on a popular winter pastime that requires fresh powder, an engaged core and plenty of balance: snowboarding.

 Snowboarding has gained popularity in recent years for its thrills and epic scenery, but the activity also deserves notoriety for its impressive health benefits.
 This aerobic hobby offers a great alternative to a cardiovascular workout and burns up to 450 calories per hour.
 That’s about the same number of calories as roller blading for an hour in the summer.